pchapin/daja/README.md

 following extension into Visual Studio Code:

 + Scala (Metals) by Scalameta
++ XML by Red Hat
++ D Programming Language by WebFreak (**Recommended**)
++ Code Spell Checker by Street Side Software (**Optional**)
++ GitLens by GitKraken (**Optional**)
++ Rewrap by stkb (**Optional**)
++ Todo Tree by Gruntfuggly (**Optional**)

+The XML extension is only necessary if you plan to edit the DocBook documentation.

+The D Programming Language extension is for D programming using an existing D compiler (which must be installed separately).
+Since writing a compiler generally requires a lot of expertise in the source language, we do recommend that you configure a useable D development environment for exploring and experimenting with D.

+The Code Spell Checker extension is a useful spell checker.
+The GitLens extension is a popular extension that provides many services when editing files from a Git repository.
+The Rewrap extension simplifies the task of wrapping paragraphs and comments in text files and program code.
+The Todo Tree extension is useful for keeping track of TODO and FIXME comments in the code.

 Open Visual Studio Code on the top level folder of this repository.
 The Metals extension should notice that there is an SBT build defined, and prompt you to import it.
 Some time is required to